The Mr. T Experience: 2003-present: Recent activity

 The band's lineup once again changed in 2003, with bassist "Bobby J" Jordan replacing Meline.
 Guitarist Ted Angel also joined, making the band a four-piece again for the first time in ten years.
 This lineup released the 2004 album Yesterday Rules.
-Limited touring followed, while Portman continued to perform occasionally as a solo artist and also in The Bomb Bassets.
+Limited touring followed, while Portman continued to perform occasionally as a solo artist and also in The Bomb Bassets, formed by brothers Dallas Denery of Sweet Baby and John Denery of The Hi-Fives, and producer Kevin Army on bass and Jim Pittman.
+Bass player Joel Reader later joined the band for their 1997 full-length record, making the entire Mr T. Experience members of the band at that point.
+In 1995 the band released two separately titled EP:s through Lookout Records.
+Please Don't Die included four songs and was released only as a vinyl 7-inch while the CD-EP Dress Rehearsal had a cover of similar style, included the same four songs and three bonus tracks not found on the vinyl.
+On July 29, 1997, the band released their first and only full-length record Take a Trip with the Bomb Bassets.

 The Mr. T Experience had been relatively inactive since 2005.
 Portman has instead focused on his writing career.
 He published his first novel, King Dork, in 2006.
 A second, Andromeda Klein, followed in 2009.
 King Dork Approximately, a sequel to Portman's first novel, was released in December 2014.
-On October 24th, 2016, The Mr. T Experience released their eleventh studio album, "King Dork Approximately: The Album," based on the two "King Dork" books.
-The album is currently only available by purchasing the latest repressing of Portman's book, "King Dork Approximately," which contains a weblink to the book's official website and a digital download code for the album.
+On October 24, 2016, the Mr. T Experience released their eleventh studio album, King Dork Approximately: The Album, based on the two "King Dork" books.
+The album is currently only available by purchasing the latest repressing of Portman's book, King Dork Approximately, which contains a weblink to the book's official website and a digital download code for the album.

 Musical style

 Starting in the era in which hardcore punk and speed metal dominated the underground punk rock musical scene, MTX eschewed these harder-edged trends in favor of a melodic pop-oriented approach reminiscent of the first wave of British punk — with the band likening its sound to such groups as The Damned, Buzzcocks, and Wire and such seminal American bands as the Ramones and The Dickies in a 1988 Flipside interview.
-Similarly, heavy political and philosophical lyrical topics were cast aside if favor of light-hearted fare, with Dr. Frank declaring:
+Similarly, heavy political and philosophical lyrical topics were cast aside in favor of light-hearted fare, with Dr. Frank declaring:

-"I think deep meaning and content doesn't belong in rock'n'roll music.
+I think deep meaning and content doesn't belong in rock'n'roll music.
 It just confuses things and the things that I think about, a lot of people think are very stupid, maybe....
 [I]f I write a song it's going to be about the Brady Bunch or Velveeta rather than something pretentious.
-I think it's pretty silly when bands get big heads and big egos."
+I think it's pretty silly when bands get big heads and big egos.